salekmasudparvez/salekmasudparvez/README.md

 ## 🚀 About Me

 <p align="center">
-  Hi, I'm Parvez, a highly motivated junior frontend web developer with a strong foundation in HTML, CSS, Tailwind, JavaScript, React, TypeScript, and Mongoose with MongoDB.
+  Hi, I'm Parvez, a highly motivated web developer with a strong foundation in HTML, CSS, Tailwind, JavaScript, React, TypeScript, Redux, Nextjs and Mongoose with MongoDB.
 Keen on injecting creativity and technical expertise into dynamic projects, with a focus on enhancing user experience through responsive design and visually engaging web interfaces.